Robert Nicholls - Yorkshire-based Painter :: landscapes and wildlife

 As a country artist with detailed knowledge of his subject, he is renowned for the drawing and finish of his work, which reflects a richness of light and detail.

-He has often been asked by Dales farmers to paint portraits of their prize sheep and cattle, but is also inspired by the events he witnesses in the countryside around.
+Dales farmers have often asked him to paint portraits of their prize sheep and cattle, and he is inspired by the events he witnesses in the countryside.
 From grouse to trout, his skill reveals his close affinity with the Dales environment.

 "I've seen the aurora borealis, shivering, cold, immense,